aws-neuron/aws-neuron-sdk/general/nki/programming_model.rst

 :numref:`Fig. %s <nki-fig-pm-nc>` below is a simplified diagram of a NeuronCore along with its attached HBM device memory.
-NKI kernels currently target a single NeuronCore-v2.
+NKI kernels in current release can target a single NeuronCore-v2 or up to two NeuronCore-v3.

 As shown in :numref:`Fig. %s <nki-fig-pm-nc>`, a single NeuronCore consists of two on-chip SRAMs (SBUF and PSUM) and four heterogenous compute engines: the Tensor Engine, Vector Engine, Scalar Engine, and GpSimd Engine.
-For more information about the compute engine capabilities, see :doc:`NeuronCore-v2 Architecture <trainium_inferentia2_arch>`.
+For more information about the compute engine capabilities, see :doc:`NeuronDevice Architecture Guide <nki_arch_guides>`.
-Next, let's dive into the memory hierarchy design of NeuronCore-v2, which provides the necessary architecture knowledge to understand the NKI programming model.
+Next, let's dive into the memory hierarchy design of NeuronCore, which provides the necessary architecture knowledge to understand the NKI programming model.